chanshiyucx/blog/leetcode/1455-check-if-a-word-occurs-as-a-prefix-of-any-word-in-a-sentence.md

 ---
-title: Check If A Word Occurs As A Prefix Of Any Word In A Sentence
+title: Check If a Word Occurs As a Prefix of Any Word in a Sentence
 date: 2024-12-02 21:15:36
 level: Easy
 tags:
   - Algorithm/TwoPointers
 ---